-The Regulatory Landscape That V-KYC Operates In
+The Regulatory Landscape That V-KYC / CIP Operates In

 Each of these requirements is a compliance checkpoint.
 Each has been clarified, modified, or supplemented since the original framework.
-Keeping a V-KYC process current against all of them — continuously, without waiting for the next inspection to reveal a gap — is the operational challenge the Onboarding Head AI is built to solve.
+Keeping a V-KYC / CIP process current against all of them — continuously, without waiting for the next inspection to reveal a gap — is the operational challenge the Onboarding Head AI is built to solve.

-The V-KYC Compliance Checklist the AI Maintains
+The V-KYC / CIP Compliance Checklist the AI Maintains

 Agent Qualification & Training Requirements

-KYC MD 18(c)(iv)Session Recording & Audit Trail
+KYC / CIP MD 18(c)(iv)Session Recording & Audit Trail

-KYC MD 18(c)(ii)Facial Matching & Liveness Verification
+KYC / CIP MD 18(c)(ii)Facial Matching & Liveness Verification

 Document Acceptance Expanded; Retention Period Specified